Interpretable Machine Learning Models for Predicting the Next Targets of Activist Funds: Literature Review

 \section{Literature Review}

-Several studies explored the valuation analysis strategies of activist funds.
-Pfirrmann and Eichner's study based on 30 campaigns between 2013 and 2019, reveals a preference for relative valuation over intrinsic valuations, primarily utilizing primarily utilizing Enterprise Value/EBITDA (EV/EBITDA) and Price/Earnings (P/E) ratios (\cite{PfirrmannEichner2023}).
-Consistent with findings by Brav et al. (\cite{BravJiangPartnoyThomas2008}) and Boyson and Mooradian (\cite{BoysonMooradian2011}), it is observed that firms targeted by activists often exhibit lower valuations compared to their fundamental values.
+Activist funds have long been known to focus on traditional valuation metrics when selecting targets, as revealed by various studies.
+Pfirrmann and Eichner's study based on 30 campaigns between 2013 and 2019, reveals a preference for relative valuation over intrinsic valuations, primarily utilizing Enterprise Value/EBITDA (EV/EBITDA) and Price/Earnings (P/E) ratios \citep{PfirrmannEichner2023}.
+Consistent with findings by Brav et al. \citep{BravJiangPartnoyThomas2008} and Boyson and Mooradian \citep{BoysonMooradian2011}, it is observed that firms targeted by activists often exhibit lower valuations compared to their fundamental values.
 Operationally, these firms show robust cash flows from operations and sales growth rates.
 Furthermore, their asset returns outperform those of their competitors, despite their stock performance trailing behind the broader market.
 The analysis also highlights that activist investors typically secure a significant stake in these firms, purchasing between 5\% to 10\% of equity shares on the market once they have identified their targets.

-We broadened the scope of our investigation to how general institutional investors approach company valuation.
-Bancel and Mittoo conducted a survey among 365 European finance experts holding CFAs or similar qualifications, finding that the most favored valuation techniques are Discounted Cash Flows (DCF) and relative valuation methods, particularly emphasizing the EV/EBITDA and P/E ratios as the top choices for multiples (\cite{BancelMittoo2014}).
-Similarly, Mukhlynina and Nyborg's (2016) study involving valuation specialists, such as investment bankers, consultants, and private equity professionals, revealed that a significant portion of these experts employ both multiples and DCF in their valuation practices, with 47\% admitting to using both methods but predominantly favoring multiples (\cite{MukhlyninaNyborg2016}).
+In order to reconfirm the preference for traditional valuation metrics, the evaluation methods used by institutional investors, not just activist funds, were also examined, and similar trends were confirmed in various studies.
+Bancel and Mittoo conducted a survey among 365 European finance experts holding CFAs or similar qualifications, finding that the most favored valuation techniques are Discounted Cash Flows (DCF) and relative valuation methods, particularly emphasizing the EV/EBITDA and P/E ratios as the top choices for multiples \citep{BancelMittoo2014}.
+Similarly, Mukhlynina and Nyborg's (2016) study involving valuation specialists, such as investment bankers, consultants, and private equity professionals, revealed that a significant portion of these experts employ both multiples and DCF in their valuation practices, with 47\% admitting to using both methods but predominantly favoring multiples \citep{MukhlyninaNyborg2016}.